drmikeh/rails_todo_app/README.md

   end
 ```

- * add the user to a newly created Todo:
+ * edit the `create` method to associate the user to a newly created Todo:

 ```ruby
   def create